beyarkay/masters-thesis/README.md

 > Many pages of text are overflowing into the right hand margin. `\mbox`
 > hyphenates overflowing words

-> Full stops were not added to stand-alone equations consistently.
-The examiner
-> doesn't want full stops at the end of equations.

 > Foot note in middle of the page on page 61 (issue with LaTeX floating
 > environments, figure 4.2)